 (Despite our struggles finding the place in the dark, this place is actually in the top two Airbnbs I’ve ever stayed at – here’s a link to the place if you’re interested).

 However, when the host came home things made a sharp turn for the better.
 A charming man of Maori decent, our host was an expert on Abel Tasman National Park and had previously owned some guiding companies in the area.
-He gave us some solid recommendations for what to do in Abel Tasman National Park.
+He had one recommendation for how to spend a day in Abel Tasman National Park.

-Specifically, he told us we had to go on a full day kayak tour.
+He told us we had to go on a full day kayak tour.
 He even specified the company we had to go with, Kaiteriteri Kayaks, because they had the best trip.
-We hadn’t been planning on doing a kayak tour (well, we hadn’t planned anything at all), but our host was so adamant about it that I booked a tour at 10 pm for the following morning.
+We hadn’t been planning on doing a kayak tour (you know, as we hadn’t planned anything at all), but our host was so adamant about it that I booked a tour at 10 pm for the following morning.

 On the Kayak Tour